The Star Analyser 200

 Mounting Kit: one carrier, one threaded collar, and two spacer plates.

-Before ordering the Mounting Kit, please check your particular model of filter wheel to ensure there is sufficient clearance to accommodate the 7.7 mm height of the SA200.
+Before ordering the Mounting Kit, please check your particular filter wheel model to ensure sufficient clearance to accommodate the 7.7 mm height of the SA-200.

 Using the Mounting Kit in a filter wheel